Ice Hockey Association of India

-The Ice Hockey Association of India (IHAI) is the governing body of ice hockey in India.
+The Ice Hockey Association of India (IHAI) is the governing body responsible for overseeing ice hockey in India.
 It became a member of the International Ice Hockey Federation (IIHF) on April 27, 1989.

-However, as of 2014 no teams from India participate in IIHF world championships.
-The current President of the Association is Dr. Surinder Mohan Bali.
+History

-In addition to working with other sport organisations in India such as the Indian Olympic Association and the Sports Authority of India to develop hockery infrastructure and construct rinks, the IHAI is seeking corporate sponsors.
+In addition to working with other sport organisations, such as the Indian Olympic Association and the Sports Authority of India, the IHAI is governing all national sections and tournaments, mainly the Indian Ice Hockey Championship.
 In April 2015, the players started a crowdfunding campaign on BitGiving to take part in an international tournament.
 The hashtag #SupportIceHockey trended nationwide.
-In response to the campaign the team also received its first corporate sponsorship deal, with the Mahindra Group.
-The group's head, Anand Mahindra, tweeted that he had "decided to support these passionate athletes".
+In response to the campaign, the team also received its first corporate sponsorship deal with the Mahindra Group.
+The group's head Anand Mahindra tweeted that he had "decided to support these passionate athletes".